dibg/sheepit-scraper/README.md

 * Run the project `python3 main.py`
 * See the results by opening the index.html
 * To update the version use `git pull`
-  Windows users under WSL may need to also use: `git config core.filemode false` to solve file permissions problems
+  Windows users under WSL may need use: `git config core.filemode false` to solve

 ## Known issues